cypress-io/cypress-documentation/content/guides/overview/key-differences.md

 [`cy.session()`](/api/commands/session) and if needed, [`cy.origin()`](/api/commands/origin).

-However, if the above is not your fancy, Cypress gives you the ability to take shortcuts and programmatically log in.
+Cypress also gives you the ability to take shortcuts and programmatically log in.
 With commands like [`cy.request()`](/api/commands/request), you can send HTTP requests directly, yet have those requests synchronized with the browser.
 Cookies are automatically sent and applied back.
 Worried about CORS?
 Don't be, it is completely bypassed.
 The power to choose when to test like a user and when to skip slow and repetitive parts is yours.

 ## Flake resistant